 I regret not spending more time with the HTC One – I only held it for a few minutes.
 It has a beautiful design and 4.7 inch screen.
 The camera has fewer megapixels than other smartphones, but this is countered by clever oversampling technology to capture good pictures in poor light.

-The other Android phone I’d like to have seen more of was the Google Nexus 5.
+The other Android phone it would have been good to seen more of was the Google Nexus 5.
 I’ve not had a great Android experience in the past, but the Nexus 5 promises a purer Android experience than elsewhere – that’s something that might overcome the annoyances.

 Although I spent time with the Samsung S4, I found the phone didn’t live to expectations.
-It’s a nice enough phone – an advanced Android that comes packed with a bewildering array of software and features.
+It’s a nice enough phone – an advanced Android device that comes packed with a bewildering array of software and features.
 On the other hand, there are few stand-outs in the 4S deal.
 It certainly has nothing like the Lumia 1020’s camera or the iPhone 5S Touch ID.

 PR and marketing people often whinge if journalists use honest words like cheap to describe phones that cost less money.
-Still one nice less expensive phone that crossed my desk in 2013 was the Nokia Lumia 625.
-Is a study, nicely specced 4G phone for less than $500.
+They contrast with smartphones.
+Still, one nice less expensive phone that crossed my desk in 2013 was the Nokia Lumia 625.
+Is a sturdy, well-specced 4G phone for less than $500.
 I recommend it if you don’t want to spend lots on a mobile device.